top of page

 The key to insoluble grit is that it does not dissolve in water.
 Rather it breaks down slowly over time from the repeated grinding as the grit processes the food.

-What is Soluble Grit (Aka Oyster Shell Grit)?
+What is Soluble Grit for Chickens(Oyster Shell Grit)?

 Soluble Grit is a calcium supplement that hardens eggshells.
 As the name implies it comes from oyster shells but can also come from limestone or eggshells.